v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/controller/WxPortalController.md

     F --> F2
 ```

 This flowchart illustrates the complete processing logic of the WeChat portal controller.
-The GET method (authGet) handles WeChat server verification, including parameter validation, configuration switching, and signature verification.
-The POST method (post) processes business messages, performing different parsing based on encryption type and format (json/xml), ultimately routing for processing.
-The private method (route) handles actual message routing and exception handling.
-All methods finally clear the ThreadLocal-stored configuration information.
+The GET method (authGet) is used for WeChat server validation, involving parameter checks, configuration switching, and signature verification.
+The POST method (post) handles business messages, performing different parsing based on encryption type and format (json/xml), ultimately routing for processing.
+The private method (route) manages actual message routing and exception handling.
+All methods eventually clear the ThreadLocal-stored configuration information.

 ### Field List